 The National Centre for Contemporary Islamic Studies (NCCIS) aims to advance knowledge and understanding of the rich traditions and modern complexities of Islam.
 Its research, teaching and community engagement agenda aims to be at the forefront of responding to Australian and regional needs.
 Centre staff provide expertise to government, national and international organisations on matters related to contemporary Islam.

-The Centre focuses on issues of significance and relevance to Islam and Muslims in the contemporary period, with a special focus on Australia and provides expert advice to all levels of government.More information
+The NCCIS’s activities focus on issues of significance and relevance to Islam and Muslims in the contemporary period, with a special focus on Australia.
+The Centre has strong links with Australian Muslim communities, which inform its program and activities.

 The National Centre for Contemporary Islamic Studies aims to meet the learning needs of aspiring and existing Muslim community leaders, as well as teachers, students and other professionals interested in Islam and Islamic culture.